one-pace/one-pace-wiki/timing-guide.md

 - Smoker is a vice admiral

 ### 1.1.7.
 Abilities
-Note we currently do not translate attack names if they are in a language other than Japanese.
+Note: we currently do not translate attack names if they are in a language other than Japanese.
 E.G. We keep Sanji's and Robin's moves as they are.
-We also do not translate a move name if it ruins a reference.
-E.G. Zoro's "Two-Sword Style Rashomon" attack is a reference to a gate of the same name in Kyoto and a famous movie of the same name.
-To literally translate it would ruin the reference.
+We also do not translate a move name if a literal translation ruins a reference.
+E.G. Zoro's "Two-Sword Style Rashomon" attack is a reference to a gate of the same name in Kyoto and a famous movie.

 - Boundman/Tankman/Snakeman
 - Gear Second / Third / Fourth